gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 :switch:`-c{filename}`
   Create a configuration pragmas file :file:`filename` (instead of the default :file:`gnat.adc`).
-  There may be zero, one or more space between :switch:`-c` and :file:`filename`.
+  There may be zero, one, or more space between :switch:`-c` and :file:`filename`.
   :file:`filename` may include directory information. :file:`filename` must be writable.
-There may be only one switch :switch:`-c`.
+You can specify only one switch :switch:`-c`.
   When a switch :switch:`-c` is
-  specified, no switch :switch:`-P` may be specified (see below).
+  specified, you may not specify switch :switch:`-P` (see below).

 .. index:: -d (gnatname)

 :switch:`-d{dir}`
   Look for source files in directory :file:`dir`.
-There may be zero, one or more spaces between :switch:`-d` and :file:`dir`.
+You may put zero, one or more spaces between :switch:`-d` and :file:`dir`.
-  :file:`dir` may end with ``/**``, that is it may be of the form ``root_dir/**``.
+  :file:`dir` may end with ``/**``, i.e., you may write it the form ``root_dir/**``.
 In this case, the directory ``root_dir`` and all of its subdirectories, recursively, have to be searched for sources.
-  When a switch :switch:`-d`
-  is specified, the current working directory will not be searched for source files, unless it is explicitly specified with a :switch:`-d` or :switch:`-D` switch.
+  When you specify a :switch:`-d` switch, the current working directory will is not searched for source files unless you explicitly specify it with a :switch:`-d` or :switch:`-D` switch.
-  Several switches :switch:`-d` may be specified.
+  You may specify several switches :switch:`-d`.
-  If :file:`dir` is a relative path, it is relative to the directory of the configuration pragmas file specified with switch :switch:`-c`, or to the directory of the project file specified with switch :switch:`-P` or, if neither switch :switch:`-c` nor switch :switch:`-P` are specified, it is relative to the current working directory.
-The directory specified with switch :switch:`-d` must exist and be readable.
+  If :file:`dir` is a relative path, it is relative to the directory of the configuration pragmas file specified with switch :switch:`-c`, or to the directory of the project file specified with switch :switch:`-P` or, if you don't specify either switch :switch:`-c` or switch :switch:`-P`, it's relative to the current working directory.
+The directory you specified with switch :switch:`-d` must exist and be readable.

 .. index:: -D (gnatname)

 :switch:`-D{filename}`
   Look for source files in all directories listed in text file :file:`filename`.
-  There may be zero, one or more spaces between :switch:`-D` and :file:`filename`.
+  You may place zero, one or more spaces between :switch:`-D` and :file:`filename`.
   :file:`filename` must be an existing, readable text file.
   Each nonempty line in :file:`filename` must be a directory.